awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

   You can configure CloudFront to cache objects based on values in the `Date` and `User-Agent` headers, but we don't recommend it\.
 These headers have a lot of possible values, and caching based on their values would cause CloudFront to forward significantly more requests to your origin\.

-For more information about caching based on header values, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.
+For more information about caching based on header values, see [Caching Content Based on Request Headers](header-caching.md)\.

 ****